MSCS Ready

 - Credit Hours: 2

-- Pre-requisite: Module 1 (Procedural programming)
+- Pre-requisite: CPSC 7010 (Procedural programming) or equivalent

 This course focuses on management techniques for the control of computer hardware resources.
 Topics include interrupt processing, primitive-level characteristics of hardware and the management of memory, processors, devices, and data.
 Students who complete this course will be able to describe the basic components of a computer operating system, discuss the impact of the process-scheduling algorithm used by an operating system, use synchronization services provided by an operating system to implement a multithreaded application program and discuss the issues involved in virtual memory support in a modern computer system.